 The first group life assurance scheme to be set up in the UK was established by the Provident Clerk’s Mutual Benefit Association in 1846.
 This allowed employers to pay the premiums for life assurance for their employees as a work’s benefit.
 The Family Friendly Society introduced industrial policies in 1852, which provided workers with life cover for a monthly premium.
 This made life insurance accessible to all people.

-For some, life insurance gives them piece of mind
+For some, life insurance gives them peace of mind

 What kind of policy should you buy?